 Epoxy Garage Floors.
 There is a lot of disinformation out there.
 Maybe that's because there are so many different manufacturers.
 I don't know.
 But what I do know is this: If you put a coating of any kind on concrete it had either be "locked down" or breathable.

-We ALWAYS use "Vapor Block" epoxy.
+That’s why we ALWAYS use "Vapor Block" epoxy.
 It's a water proofer.
-That means it will not "pop up", peel, etc. And, that's why every Epoxy Garage Floor we do comes with ten year warranty.
+That means it will not ”pop up", peel, etc. And, that's why all of our Epoxy Garage Floors, come with a ten-year warranty.
 But, it will be there for twenty.

 (The reason epoxy coatings fail is because of something called "Efflorescence".
 The is just water vapor that pushes up from under the slab).

-Epoxy Garage Floors are what we do.
+Epoxy flooring services are what we do.
 It's an everyday thing for us.

-The first day is all prep.
+The first day of our Epoxy Garage Flooring process is all prep.
 We mechanically prep the concrete with a "Concrete Grinder".
 This is attached to a HEPA vacuum.
 Then we patch all the cracks, divots, etc.